-Sounding Spirit publishes historic sacred songbooks to make accessible the texts that mediate race, place, and religion in American music history and culture.
-A project that marries printed music of the past with digital innovation, Sounding Spirit convenes scholars, practitioners, and technologists to publish annotated facsimile editions and digital collections of sacred vernacular songbooks.
-In addition to publishing new print editions of otherwise inaccessible texts important to the politics, place, and culture of American sacred music, Sounding Spirit leverages the Readux platform to make these editions freely accessible on the web.
-Sounding Spirit also hosts a digital library with thematic collections of digitized songbooks with Readux so that singers and scholars can interact with texts and tunebooks still perceived as on the periphery of American music history.
+Sounding Spirit publishes and digitizes historic sacred songbooks to make accessible the texts that mediate race, place, and religion in American music history and culture.
+A project that marries printed music of the past with digital innovation, Sounding Spirit convenes scholars, practitioners, and technologists to publish annotated facsimile editions and digitize collections of sacred vernacular songbooks.
+In addition to publishing new print editions of otherwise inaccessible texts important to the politics, place, and culture of American sacred music, Sounding Spirit leverages the Readux platform to make these songbooks freely accessible on the web.
+With texts and tunebooks perceived as peripheral to American music history in hand or on screen, singers and scholars join Sounding Spirit in engaging a more diverse canon of southern vernacular sacred music.
 Sounding Spirit’s annotated editions and digital library collections demonstrate the important role of texts for the genres and communities that shape the American musical landscape.

 Sounding Spirits, Documenting Texts

-Sounding Spirit’s first wave of research and publishing foregrounds southern vernacular sacred songbooks published between 1850 and 1925.
+Sounding Spirit’s research and publishing foregrounds southern vernacular sacred songbooks published between 1850 and 1925.
 The research lab develops digital collections of significant yet inaccessible books from this time and place, and scholarly editions of important gospel, spirituals, and shape-note songbooks.
 These works and collections illustrate the primacy of texts to the dynamic encounters among white, Black, and Native communities navigating modernizing forces across the US South and beyond.
 Current initiatives of the Sounding Spirit research lab center publishing and digitizing texts foundational to a robust understanding of diverse sacred music histories and practices.
 Future phases of work will focus on scholarly and practitioner engagement with these texts and the many communities in which they remain significant artifacts of religious practice and meaning making.